jandelgado/lede-dockercompiler/README.md

 `/workdir` inside the container.
 On success, you'll see a prompt like `builder@567cbabfb36b:/workdir$`.

-Now execute the following commands in the container to prepare the OpenWRT source (see [this page for more details](https://lede-project.org/docs/guide-developer/quickstart-build-images)):
+Now execute the following commands in the container to prepare the OpenWrt source (see [this page for more details](https://lede-project.org/docs/guide-developer/quickstart-build-images)):